OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 * **Header-only, no dependencies, idiomatic**

-    Libuavcan is provided as C++11 headers with no external dependencies.
+    Libcyphal is provided as C++11 headers with no external dependencies.
 The headers do not impose styles or conventions on the user and make the maximum use of C++ templates to allow type flexibility when no specific type is optimal.

 * **Deterministic by default**